sefeoglu/sefeoglu/README.md

 *  🎉 A book chapter about Hybrid AI for Healthcare will be online soon!

-🌱 I have been working on relation extraction for streaming data (corpus).
+🌱 I have been working on relation extraction for streaming (corpus) data.